FindMySchool LogoFindMySchool

 Walthamstow Academy admits 180 students to Year 7 each September.
 Applications are coordinated through Waltham Forest local authority, with the standard October deadline for September entry.
 All children are admitted without reference to ability or aptitude.
 Despite the school's Christian character, there are no faith criteria in the admissions policy.

 The school is significantly oversubscribed.
-In the most recent admission round, 732 applications competed for 179 offers, giving a ratio of over four applications per place.
-The last distance offered was 0.641 miles in 2024.
-Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
+Application totals and last-distance figures vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Oversubscription criteria follow standard patterns: looked-after children first, then children with Education, Health and Care Plans naming the school, followed by siblings, and finally distance from the school gate.
 When distances are equal, random allocation determines the final places.